Smarter than conventional valves. It glides.

 There is no need for hand assembly.
 Automated assembly – even robotic assembly – can be achieved unlike with conventional valve manufacturing.
 No need for head gaskets or head bolts.
 With no overhead camshaft engine height is reduced.
 Car designers will have more freedom to manage hood aerodynamics, aesthetics and ultimately fuel efficiency.

-Another design advantage is that the GlideValve technology can be implemented as a component to existing engines, no matter the type, or be introduced as a new engine design, manufactured as one piece, providing more options and flexibility, bolts or head gaskets would be required.
+Another design advantage is that the GlideValve technology can be implemented as a component to existing engines, no matter the type, or be introduced as a new engine design, manufactured as one piece, providing more options and flexibility, bolts or head gaskets would not be required.